ThingsProtocol/evec-mini-demo/README.md

 [<img align="right" width="200" src="pic/evec_logo.png">](http://evec.io)

-⚠️⚠️⚠️**EVEC as a predecessor company of Things Protocol, has been deprecated in Feb, 2020.
+⚠️⚠️⚠️**EVEC as a predecessor project/company of Things Protocol, has been deprecated in Feb, 2020.
 WHen you visit evec.io, you will be redirected to thingsprotocol.com for the latest information.**

 📢📢📢We are currently actively testing our newly redesigned solution with our customers, once that is done.
 You can expect a new stable version to be open sourced, and more! 🔥